opensearch-project/documentation-website/_search-plugins/neural-multimodal-search.md

 # Multimodal search

 Use multimodal search to search text and image data.
-In neural search, text search is facilitated by vision-language embedding models.
+In neural search, text search is facilitated by multimodal embedding models.

 **PREREQUISITE**<br>
-Before using text search, you must set up a vision-language embedding model.
+Before using text search, you must set up a multimodal embedding model.
 For more information, see [ML Framework]({{site.url}}{{site.baseurl}}/ml-commons-plugin/ml-framework/).
 {: .note}

 ## Using multimodal search